python-trio/trio/docs/source/tutorial.rst

-tasks can take turns running on a single thread, and (2) with threads, the Python interpreter/operating system can switch which thread is running whenever they feel like it; with tasks, we can only switch at certain designated places we call :ref:`"yield points"
+tasks can take turns running on a single thread, and (2) with threads, the Python interpreter/operating system can switch which thread is running whenever they feel like it; with tasks, we can only switch at certain designated places we call :ref:`"check points"
-<yield-points>`.
+<check-points>`.
 In the next section, we'll dig into what this means.

 .. _tutorial-instrument-example: